Pygora Resources

 Goat ID Requirements

-All farms that breed and sell goats of any type are required to have a herd “scrapie ID number”; these ear tags are available at no charge and identify animals by “farm of origin”, but they do NOT identify individual animals.
-This type of ID is not acceptable for most breed registries.
+All farms that breed and sell goats of any type are required to have a herd “scrapie ID number”; these ear tags identify animals by “farm of origin”, but they do NOT identify individual animals and are NOT acceptable ID for most breed registries.

 Microchipping ID Links for USDA/APHIS information on types of acceptable ID for regulatory compliance for goats can be found here: